willdurand-edu/php-slides/src/extended/08_symfony2_translation.md

     !yaml
     # messages.fr.yml
-    Symfony2 is great: J'aime Symfony2
+    Symfony is great: J'aime Symfony
     'Hello %name%': Bonjour %name%

-When the following code is executed, Symfony2 will attempt to translate the message `Symfony2 is great` based on the locale of the user:
+When the following code is executed, Symfony will attempt to translate the message `Symfony is great` based on the locale of the user:

     !php
-    echo $this->get('translator')->trans('Symfony2 is great');
+    echo $this->get('translator')->trans('Symfony is great');

-Now, if the language of the user's locale is French (e.g. `fr_FR` or `fr_BE`), the message will be translated into `J'aime Symfony2`.
+Now, if the language of the user's locale is French (e.g. `fr_FR` or `fr_BE`), the message will be translated into `J'aime Symfony`.

 ### Message Placeholders